John-Jordan/100-days-of-code/r1-log.md

 I got a good bit of work done on the hangman project today.
 Needed a little help getting the blanks to switch to guessed letters but I learned from it.
 I will add a few finishing touches tomorrow and call it good.

 ### R1D70
+So I knuckled down and completed the #python hangman app (GitHub link in Twitter bio).
+Learned my logic and code organization needs more work but that’s what I’m doing.
+Next project will play with an api.
+Coming soon.

 ### R1D71
+Coded a little app to do searches on the Project Gutenberg list of books using an api from http://gutendex.com.
+This one went a lot smoother than the last api call i performed.
+That's how it's supposed to go right?

 ### R1D72
 ### R1D73